HL7NZ/nzf/input/pagecontent/interactions-126543.md

 ##### Medications [Optional]

 The full medication resource for each submitted NZMT code is returned in the Bundle.
-These are provided for convenience as well as providing the tracibility around which MP(s) are associated with the given medication.
+These are provided for convenience and provide tracibility around which MP(s) are associated with the given medication.

 ##### Concept Map [Optional]

 A partial [concept map](https://hl7.org/fhir/R4B/conceptmap.html) is provided detailing the mapping between NZMT MPs and their associated Martindale Ids.
 If a MP has not yet been mapped to a Martindale Id then there will be no codes listed.
 However, if a MP has attempted to be mapped by the NZF but no appropriate Martindale Id was determined then this is recorded as Unmatched in the Concept Map resource.

+TODO - Add example

 ##### Clinical Use Definitions (Interactions)